-More times than I can remember, that rifle came in handy during impromptu range trips plus the assurance 30 rounds of M855 5.56 can provide when you are stranded at night alongside the road.
-It also delivered personal assurance that I would have more than just a handgun in an extended survival or personal defense situation with the ability to deliver high precision shots under 100-yards and connect assuredly out to 400+ yards if needed.
+Just a few years ago, I would have rolled my eyes at the idea of having a packable AR-15 pistol tucked into my vehicle — though I have kept a cased AR-15 or Tavor in the truck for years.
+More times than I can remember, that rifle came in handy during impromptu range trips — plus the assurance that 30 rounds of M855 5.56 can provide when you are stranded at night alongside the road.
+It also delivered personal assurance that I would have more than just a handgun in an extended survival or personal defense situation with the ability to deliver precision shots under 100 yards and connect assuredly out to 400+ yards if needed.

-Over the last six months, I have worked through a set of theories based on some discussions with some deeply experienced friends, which I would like to share.
-One high ranking Army friend — formerly a Night Stalker — said, “There is no one perfect small arm for any situation.
+More recently, I have worked through a set of theories based on some discussions with some deeply experienced friends, which I would like to share.
+One high-ranking Army friend — formerly a Night Stalker — said, “There is no one perfect small arm for any situation.
 The dynamics of the environment you expect to be engaged in dictate the armament.”
 For several reasons, it is my theory that an AR-15 pistol is the better personal defense and road travel firearm to have stowed in your vehicle.

 - Personal defense and security during an active shooter situation